 Students in the art history concentration may enter into fields and positions such as gallery management, graphic design, art education, museum education, set design, and costume design.

-To ensure sufficient breadth of exposure to art of the past and present within a variety of contexts, students who choose a concentration in art history must take three full semesters of art history survey courses.
-Students must take Art History 102 Survey of Western Art: Renaissance to Postmodernism.
-They may choose the other two semesters of survey from: History of Photography or the Global Arts courses.
+To ensure sufficient breadth of exposure to past and present art within a variety of contexts, three full semesters of art history survey courses are required for students who choose a concentration in art history.
+One of these must be Art History 102 Encounters: Art of the West and the World.
+Students may choose the other two semesters of survey from: History of Photography or the Global Arts courses.
+To have sufficient depth of understanding on more specialized topics in art history, students must take two 300-level courses and one additional course at the 200-level or above.
 (Students may substitute a second 200-level course for one of the required semesters of survey courses.)
-To have sufficient depth of understanding on more specialized topics in art history, students must take two 300-level courses and one additional course at the 200-level or above.
-In addition, students must take a course (or a module) in studio art, writing, or social studies as a way to gain skills necessary for serious art historical study.
+In addition, students must take a course or a module in studio art, writing, or social studies as a way to gain skills necessary for serious art historical study.